-Each country is Move towards the use the electrical vehicles and Norway is top on the list.
+Each country is Moving toward the use the electrical vehicles and Norway is top of the list.
 Norway, when it comes to E-vehicles per capita, Norway stands out as the country with the most E-vehicles per person.
-Norway has around 55 electric cars per 1000 inhabitants, according to figures from 2018. and America, Germany is in the list comes after Norway. let’s understand how Electric vehicle are Good for the Environment? see the graphs below –
+Norway has around 55 electric cars per 1000 inhabitants, according to figures from 2018. and America, Germany is in the list comes after Norway. let’s understand how Electric vehicles are Good for the Environment? see the graphs below –

 Which Country had the Worst Air Quality in 2020?

-What could be the reason that Norway is ranked 101 and India is placed At 3rd position in Global Air Quality Index (AQI).
+What could be the reason that Norway is ranked 101 and India is placed At 3rd position on Global Air Quality Index (AQI).
 The simple and obvious reason may be population:

 Norway’s 2020 population is estimated at 5,421,241 people in mid-year according to United Nations data.
 The population of Norway is equal to 0.07% of the total world population.

 According to UN data, India’s 2020 population is estimated to be 1,380,004,385 people in the mid-year.
 India’s population is equal to 17.7% of the total world population.

 But there may be a reason for the use of a Complete Electric vehicle Environment.
 Norway is adopting a completely electric vehicle environment by 2025.
 According to a report, by 2025, there is a plan to eliminate the sale of all new combustion vehicles in the country and start promoting EVs.
 Also, public funds will be used to purchase new electric vehicle instead of combustion or fuel engines.